TDeV4/nextjs-boilerplate/README.md

 ### Project summary

-Please provide a short (one paragraph) summary of your project.
-Consider this your elevator pitch.
 There is currently a lack of organized information and discourse for students to navigate their MCIT experience.
 MCIT Community Hub provides that opportunity to fill in the gaps.
 This web application is a one stop platform for students to not only leave and read reviews for courses that they have or plan to take but also engage in a discussion with individuals by leaving comments on reviews.
 THe platform also includes commonly used resources and the links to each resource for ease of reference.

 Include the link to your Devpost project page here: [Devpost](https://...)